strizhechenko/netutils-linux/README.rst

 .. code :: shell
   pip install --user netutils-linux

+Brief explanation about highlighting colors for CPU and device groups: green and red are for NUMA-nodes, blue and yellow for CPU sockets.
+Screenshots are taken from different hosts with different hardware.

 network-top
 ~~~~~~~~~~~
 Most useful util in this repo that includes all top-like utils and allow to monitor interrupts, soft interrupts, network processing statistic for devices and CPUs.